deNBI/cloud-portal-client/README.md

 _**Attention**_: You need to set the port mapping ( for example `9090:9090`) to the port used in your config.yml !

-# 2. Run without docker:
+###  Without Docker:
 You will need to have python 3.6 and pip installed.

 #### Install python3
  Linux: